osrf/ariac-docker/README.md

 # ./run_trial.bash <your_team_name> <trial_name>
 ```

-This will instantiate Docker containers of the images that we prepared earlier: one for the ARIAC competition server, and one for your team's system.
+This will instantiate Docker containers from the images that were prepared earlier: one for the ARIAC competition server, and one for your team's system.
 The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `comp_configs/example_trial1.yaml`), and the user configuration file associated with your team name (i.e. `example_team/team_config.yaml`).

 Once the trial has finished (because your system completed the trial, because you made a call to the `/ariac/end_competition` service, or because time ran out), the logs from the trial will be available in the `logs` directory that has now been created locally.